sabeydeedaya/docs/pages/deep-linked-ads/snap-mobile-tracking.md

 Snap campaign tracking can show you how many installs and conversion events were attributed to Snap, allowing you to make informed decisions with your advertising dollars.

-Branch supports attribution for the following Snap campaign types:
+Branch and Snap supports mobile app conversion attribution for the following campaign types:
   - App Installs
   - Drive Traffic to App

+If you use Branch links on other campaign types (removing the deeplink_no_, this may result in a discrepancy where Branch is able to report based on Branch link attribution, but Snap does not support mobile conversions on other campaign types.
+If you still want to track these types of campaigns in Branch only, make sure to remove the 'deeplink_no_attribution' flag from the link.

 ## Prerequisites